wmjasonward/jsftp-checksum/README.md

 Adds support for some ftp server checksum commands to JSFtp

-Some FTP servers provide commands that allow the client to directly retrieve a checksum for a file.
-This can make operations like sync'ing much faster and more reliable since you don't need to download the file and compare it to your local copy, or rely solely on things like the file size and modified time to determine if the file has changed.
-The size reported by several ftp server commands can just be approximations, and the modified time can change even if the contents of the file have not changed.
+Some FTP servers provide commands that allow the client to retrieve a checksum for a file on the server.
+This can make operations like sync-ing much faster and more reliable since you don't need to rely on attributes like the file size and modified time to determine if the file has changed.
+Plus, the size reported by several ftp server commands can just be approximations, and the modified time can change even if the contents of the file have not changed so those methods can be error-prone.

 This module adds methods to JSFtp to access some of those checksum commands and parse the results.
-Currently supported checksum commands: MD5, XMD5, XCRC, XSHA1, XSHA256, XSHA512.
+Currently supported checksum commands: MD5, XMD5, XCRC, XSHA, XSHA1, XSHA256, XSHA512.

 ---